ZebraDevs/DataWedge-Flutter-Demo/README.md

+This is a copy of darryncampbell's repo, updated to work with flutter 3.13.8 and recent AndroidStudio.
+Tested on TC26

 *Please be aware that this application / sample is provided as-is for demonstration purposes without any guarantee of support*
 =========================================================